niemopen/niem-conformance-targets/README.md

 <img src="https://github.com/niemopen/oasis-open-project/blob/main/artwork/NIEM-NO-Logo-v5.png" width="200">

-# README
+# Conformance Targets Attribute Specification

 This repository is part of the NIEM Open Project.
+It contains the NIEMOpen [Conformance Targets Attribute Specification (CTAS)](NIEM-CTAS-3.0-2014-07-31.pdf).
+That document specifies an XML attribute that may occur within XML documents to establish a claim that the document conforms to a set of conformance targets.

 For more information on NIEMOpen, see the project's website at [www.niemopen.org](www.niemopen.org).